SrGuilleBta/React_Practices/README.md

 A calculator created using:
 - `props.children` (to represent components with or without opening tags)
 - `mathjs` library for math operations

+### 🔹 Activity 4
+A simple to-do list application to practice task management with React.